sourcegraph/about/handbook/engineering/developer-insights/frontend-platform/index.md

 1. Click the "+ Add cards" button and search for `is:issue is:open label:team/frontend-platform` to find all open issues for the Frontend Platform team that are not yet on our board.
 For each issue that is found, drag the card into the _Inbox_ column on our board.
 2. For each issue in the _Inbox_ column, consider the following:
    - Is it clear what needs to be done?
 If not, ask for clarification on the ticket, apply an appropriate label (e.g., `needs-more-info`), and move the ticket to the _Needs input_ column.
    - Is it clearly something that should be done by the Frontend Platform team?
 If not, tag other teams (using the appropriate `team/xyz` label) and have a discussion about which is the best team to own the issue.
-Or you can add the `needs-discussion` label and discuss it with the team at the next Frontend Platform sync / FPT coffee.
+Or you can add the `needs-discussion` label and discuss it with the team at an upcoming meeting (e.g. Frontend Platform sync or FPT coffee).
    - Is it ready for development?
 If required, add the `needs-design` label and move the ticket into the _Needs input_ column.
    - If it's ready for development and you know how to prioritize it correctly, move it to one of the _Backlog_ columns.
 If you don't know how to prioritize it, you can leave it in the _Inbox_ column and ask your teammates for help with prioritization.